asyncapi/template-for-generator-templates/_README.md

 <!--
-The good readme should be easy to navigate through, therefore remember to add `markdown-toc` to devDependencies of your template and generate a table of contents by using the following script `"gen-readme-toc": "markdown-toc -i README.md"`
+The good readme should be easy to navigate through, therefore remember to add `markdown-toc` to devDependencies of your template and generate a table of contents by using the following script `"generate:readme:toc": "markdown-toc -i README.md"`
 -->

 <!-- toc -->